sdd/kiddo/README.md

 The benchmarks are repeated against 2d, 3d and 4d trees, as well as with points that are both of type `f32` and of type `f64`, as well as a 16-bit fixed point use case for Kiddo v2.

 The trees are populated with random source data whose points are all on a unit sphere.
 This use case is representative of common k-d tree usages in geospatial and astronomical contexts.

+## MSRV

+Kiddo v6's current minimum supported Rust version (MSRV) is **1.89.0** (**1.85.0** for `v5.x.x`).

+Kiddo will aim to support at least **N-4** stable Rust releases, which is roughly six months of stable compiler history, when used with the **default crate features**.

+Kiddo will also endeavour to increase MSRV only when doing so would provide a material improvement for users, rather than simply for the sake of using a newer compiler.

+Optional features may require a newer toolchain than the default-feature MSRV if their dependency stack requires it.
+The `simd` feature is nightly-only and is outside the stable MSRV policy.

 ## License